LeChatParle/Portfolio/README.md

 1. Come up with fresh new design.

 ### Calculator
 1. The calculator should be able to perform calculations on the secondary display.
 5+5 = 10.
-10 is now on the secondary display, but if you type -3, and then hit enter, the secondary display will be updated too -3, not 7.
+10 is now on the secondary display, but if you type -3, and then hit enter, the secondary display will be updated to -3, not 7.

 ## Fixed Bugs & Completed Feature Improvements